Tell us your ideas for safely celebrating Halloween and Dia de Muertos this year

 The Centers for Disease Control and Prevention recently released its guidelines for those two holidays, with ideas for celebrating safely (such as carving pumpkins outside, having a virtual costume contest or joining a virtual get-together celebration).

 How will you celebrate Halloween and/or Dia de Muertos safely?
 Send us your ideas by Oct.
-11 to jtu@seattletimes.com and we may publish them.
+11 to jtu@seattletimes.com , or fill out the form below, and we may publish them.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.